 Cities treat their water supply with chlorine in order to kill most of the bacteria; however, this only gives avium an opportunity to live in our showers.
 Temporary solutions would be to use a metal showerhead rather than a plastic one and running the water for 30 seconds before entering the shower since the bacteria builds in the showerhead from the water causing it to spray out as soon as the shower is turned on.
+Interesting Fact: Pace tested the air in New York City subways and found that "it's like outdoor air, fresh."
+The only reason for this fact is because the trains push fresh air into the tunnels when they're in motion.
+"It's healthier to breathe subway's air than the shower's mist."

 Pace said these projects rose from a grant from the Alfred P. Sloan Foundation, which was curious as to how they could get microbes that would be useful in a bioterriost attack.
 Scary, right?
 This article relates to alot of readers and journalism's 5 W's and H have been answered clearly.